award logotype

 Submissions can be made by:

-– The Public Administrations responsible for promoting national, international, provincial or municipal developments.
+– Public Bodies responsible for promoting national, international, regional or municipal developments;

-– The architects of the development project, either individually or as a team.
+– Architects involved in the project, either individually or as a team;

 – Users of the development, either individually or collectively.

 To make a submission, all of the required documents must be uploaded to an online form.
-The deadline for submitting applications is May 7th 2024.
+The form for uploading documentation will open on 30th January 2026.
+The deadline for submitting applications is 31st March 2026 at 19:00 CET.
 The required documents are as follows:

 1